 F&C Archive

 Freedom & Captivity is building Maine’s first archive documenting the personal and collective effects of incarceration.
 The Freedom & Captivity Archive is a digital archive of carceral experience that showcases the hidden stories of Maine’s incarcerated community members and others impacted by Maine’s criminal legal system.
 This is the first archival space in Maine to hold stories about incarceration, curated and sensitively contextualized by those most impacted by incarceration.
 A curated archive is held in the Maine Memory Network at the Maine Historical Society and a complete archive is held in the Colby College Library Digital Collection.
-Add your story via the link below.

 Who and what is included?

 The F&C Archive is open to anyone who has a story to tell about being affected by the criminal justice system.
 Whether you, your family member, or friend has lived or worked within the system, we want to hear your voice!
 Your story can be anonymous, and you can help someone else tell their story.
+Your story can be in the form of video, audio, writing, photographs, artwork, or a combination.

 How do I submit stories?